rashid-husain/Test/README.md

 How To Run backend:

-1. Go in 'Test' Folder and open command prompt
+1. Go to 'Test' Folder and open command prompt
-2. install node.js (if not available in your computer)
+2. install node.js using command ""
-3. npm install
+3. Execute command "npm install" in the same folder.
-4. npm install -g loopback-cli
-5 after succefully these softwares run command 'node .' application will be successfully stared and hit this url 'http://localhost:3000' on your browser.
+4. Execute command npm install -g loopback-cli after succesfully executing these commands, 5.run command 'node .' in the same folder application will be successfully stared and hit this url 'http://localhost:3000' on your browser.

 Frontend :

 1. Go in 'client-code' folder and open command prompt.
 2. run command 'npm install'
- 3. after succefully installation run 'ng serve' command application will be stared on 'http://localhost:4200'.
+3. after succesfull execution, run 'ng serve' and application will be stared on 'http://localhost:4200'.